Igorot people: Kalanguya (Ikalahan)

-The Kalanguya or Ikalahan people are a small group distributed amongst the mountain ranges of Sierra Madre, the Caraballo Mountains, and the eastern part of the Cordillera mountain range.
+The Kalanguya or Ikalahan people is an ethnolinguistic group distributed amongst the mountain ranges of Sierra Madre, the Caraballo Mountains, and the eastern part of the Cordillera mountain range.
 The main population resides in the Nueva Vizcaya province, with Kayapa as the center.
 They are considered to be part of the Igorot (mountain people) but distinguish themselves with the name Ikalahan, the name taken from the forest trees that grow in the Caraballo Mountain.

 They are among the least studied ethnic groups, thus their early history is unknown.
 However, Felix M. Keesing suggests that, like other groups in the mountains, they fled from the lowlands to escape Spanish persecution.
+The 2020 census of the Philippine Statistics Authority record the Kalanguya ethnolinguistic group to be more than 120,000.